audreymaniez/auto-wcag/_rules/SC1-3-1-table-data-cell-headers-attribute.md

 test_type: atomic

 description: |
-  This rule checks that each data table cell has a `headers` attribute that references appropriate header cell `id`.
+  This rule checks that each data table cell has a `headers` attribute that references appropriates header cells `id`.

 test_aspects:
 - DOM Tree